ipbus/ipbb/doc/dependencies.md

 * `include`: Include a sub dep-file.

-* `util`: Include an *utility* file, a file which is not directly part of the source code but is relevant for the project
+* `util`: Include *utility* files, not directly part of the source gateware but relevant for the project (e.g. a Vivado diagnostic scripts)

 * `iprepo`: Adds the path to the list of available ip repositories.